Senior Resources » 4 Ways to Reduce Your Medical Bills

 Doctors’ offices and hospitals may mail initial bills to you before they even submit them to your health insurer.
 So, hold off on any payment until you receive an explanation of benefits (EOB) from your provider – Medicare, supplemental Medicare, Medicare Advantage, or private insurer.
 This will show what you owe after your insurance has paid its portion.

 If your EOB shows that your insurer is refusing to pay for services that you think should be covered, call them to see whether it’s a correctable mistake, such as a coding error for a certain test or treatment.
 If it’s truly a denial of coverage, you may need to file an appeal.
-For details on how to file a Medicare appeal, see Medicare.gov/claims-appeals/how-do-i-file-an-appeal.
+Click here for details on how to file a Medicare appeal.

 3. Ask For a Discount